 Emergency & Important Numbers

-- Do always ask before taking a photo of locals.
+- Photography Ask before taking a photo of locals.

-- Don’t drink alcohol on the street or in public spaces.
+- Alcohol Don’t drink alcohol on the street or in public spaces.

-- Don’t eat or smoke in public during daylight hours in Ramadan.
+- Ramadan Don’t eat, drink or smoke in public during daylight hours.

-- Do learn basic greetings.
+- Language It's helpful to learn basic greetings.
 A few words in Darija (Moroccan Arabic) will delight your hosts.

-- Don’t skip pleasantries.
+- Bargaining Don’t skip pleasantries.
 Always say hello before asking for help or prices.

-- Don't overtly display affection to your partner in public.
+- Affection Don't overtly display affection to your partner in public.
 Hand-holding is fine; kissing is not.

 It is highly recommended for all travellers visiting Marrakesh to purchase a travel insurance policy which covers theft, loss and, most importantly, medical problems and emergencies.